 - Social Security benefits in some cases.

 The IRS wants Americans to pay taxes as they earn money.
 Normally, penalties and interest apply for underpayments and late payments.
-However, this year penalties and interest are waived and won’t begin accruing until after the July 15 deadline.

-If you expect to owe more than $1,000 in taxes after calculating your withholding and refundable credits for the year, the IRS says you must pay estimated taxes.
+If you expect to owe more than $1,000 in additional taxes after calculating your withholding and refundable credits for the year, the IRS says you must pay estimated taxes.
 Note that special rules apply for farmers and fishermen.

-How to determine what taxes you owe
+How to determine what you should pay

 High earners, defined as those making $150,000 or more if single or married filing jointly ($75,000 if married filing separately), should pay 110 percent of last year’s tax liability to meet safe harbor rules.